Empowering Oracle Cloud Infrastructure Customers with Interactive Data Visualizations for Better Decision-Making

 After analyzing existing charts, customer needs, and Redwood’s library to inform design decisions:

-• Developed color palettes, ensuring consistency and accessibility across teams.
+- Developed extended color palettes, ensuring consistency and accessibility across teams.

 High fidelity design iterations